TheIttyBittyGalaxy/gambit/documentation/overview.md

 Note that multi-types are not lists.
 You could not have the 'Ace of Spades and Spades again'.
 The `suit` may be multiple values, but each value in the domain can appear only once, and are in no particular order.

 Values of type `Type!` must be of at least one value in that domain. e.g., with the card definition above, there could be no 'Ace of nothing'.
-However, all mulitypes also have a corresponding optional multitype, denoted as `Type!?`.
-Values of an optional multitype may be of zero, one, or multiple values.
+However, all multi-type also have a corresponding optional multi-type, denoted as `Type!?`.
+Values of an optional multi-type may be of zero, one, or multiple values.

-To create a multitype value, you can combine multiple values with the `&` operator, e.g. `Spade&Heart`.
-A distiction between the `==` and `IS` operators is that the `==` seeks to make an exact match between multitype values, and the `IS` operator only checks that every value on the righthand side is also on the lefthand side. e.g.
+To create a multi-type value, you can combine multiple values with the `&` operator, e.g. `Spade&Heart`.
+A distinction between the `==` and `IS` operators is that the `==` seeks to make an exact match between multi-type values, and the `IS` operator only checks that every value on the right hand side is also on the left hand side. e.g.

 ```
 Heart == Heart // true